ritterim/skellyCSS/README.md

 <br />

 ## JavaScript Utility
-We've also built in a JavaScript utility to help create skeletons easier.
+The easiest and our preferred way to add Skeletons is by using the included JavaScript utilities.

 On either a header tag or a paragraph tag, add the `skeleton` class and a `data-lines` attribute with the number of lines you'd like the skeleton to have:

 ``` html
 <h2 class="skeleton skeleton--md" data-lines="2"></h2>